Revolutionary Tennis

 Control Your Power

 Don't rock the foundation at contact, you're not standing above your own fault line.
 Human balance as applied to tennis = strength and stability.
-Lots of pictures.
+Lots of pictures..

 Step 7

-Stroke Commonalities II: More Useful Stuff
+Stroke Commonalities 2: More

 Vision: seeing the ball clearly means you'll hit on time.
 Ball placement: go with the stroke's strength.
 The contact zone: it doesn't lie between the hips and shoulders.
 Leverage concepts: all arms are built the same and are used similarly for best results.